wjdenny/wjdenny.github.io/content/@2022aitkenshadle_future.md

 ---
 tags:
-  - source
+  - "source"
-alias:
+alias: "The Future Promise initiative: An Action Research Study of a Community College's Integrated Program Serving Immigrant Students"
-  - "The Future Promise initiative: An Action Research Study of a Community College's Integrated Program Serving Immigrant Students"
+draft: false
 ---

 # The [[Future Promise initiative]]: An Action Research Study of a Community College's Integrated Program Serving Immigrant Students